Cinderlia/sieve/README.md

 ## Configure Initial URL Discovery

 If you need, create and edit `initial_url_config.json` in the working directory.
-For most use cases, we recommend sticking with the defaults.Specific settings can be overridden via command-line parameters when needed.
+For most use cases, we recommend sticking with the defaults.
+Specific settings can be overridden via command-line parameters when needed.
 A full field-by-field reference is provided in [initial_url_config.md](./config_docs/initial_url_config.md).

 ## Run the Modified Crawler